Zhu-Yifan/LO_user/obs/HABRISE/README.md

 ## README for HABRISE

-#### This folder contains specific codes for processing two programs ECHOHAB_PNW and RISE led by Dr. Babara Hickey from UW in the 2000's
+#### This folder contains specific codes to process ~2000 ctd casts and 400 stations from two programs ECHOHAB_PNW and RISE led by Prof. Barbara Hickey from UW in the 2000's

 ---